WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 Then the control flow of the `foo` function could be affected by the `#unwrapped` macro now.
-More than that, the variable `bar` received by the `print` function is the variable declared by the `guard let bar` statement which is also brought by the expansion of `#unwrapped` macro.
-This shows that the expansions of Swift macros share the lexical scope of the applied site.
+More than that, the variable `bar` received by the `print` function is the one declared by the `guard let bar` statement -- which is also brought by the expansion of `#unwrapped` macro.
+This example shows the evidence that the expansion of a Swift macro could **involve control flow manipulation** and **lexical scope sharing**.

-From what we've learned, we can have a conclusion that with Swift macro we can encapsulate programming concepts that
-**involve control flow manipulations** and **lexical scope sharing**.

 ### Extending Type's Behavior

 The capabilities of Swift Macro are not limited to these.
 Let's consider another example to showcase the expansive potential of Swift Macro.

-In real-world programming stories, we always start from simple structs like the below:
+In real-world scenarios, we often start from simple structs:

 ```swift
 struct User {